valzor-projects/ai-shopping-assistant/README.md

 ## What is LUXE?

-LUXE is a full-stack premium e-commerce store where customers can browse and buy electronics, clothing, jewelry, accessories, fragrances, and home products — and get instant product recommendations through an **AI chatbot** that understands natural language.

-The chatbot doesn't just keyword-match.
-It classifies intent, corrects typos, understands budgets and categories, performs semantic vector search using NVIDIA embeddings and Pinecone, and streams a natural conversational response back in real time using Groq's LLaMA 3.3 70B model.
+I built a fake luxury store.
+But the AI inside it is very real.
+It's called LUXE.
+Electronics, clothing, jewelry, fragrances, accessories, home products the whole thing.
+But the part I actually spent time on was the chatbot.
+Most product search is broken.
+You type "blue shirt under 50 bucks" and it returns 400 unrelated results.
+You typo one word and it gives up entirely.
+This one doesn't do that.
+It figures out what you actually meant.
+Fixes your typos.
+Understands budgets.
+Knows the difference between "I want something for my mom" and "show me fragrances under $30."
+Under the hood it's using NVIDIA embeddings and Pinecone to do semantic vector search so it's matching meaning, not just keywords.
+Then Groq's LLaMA 3.3 70B streams the response back in real time.
+No loading spinner.
+No waiting.
+Just a conversation.
+The kind of shopping experience that actually feels like talking to someone who knows the store.
+Built the whole thing full-stack.
+Still kind of surprised it works this well.

 ---